 Kin Wai Michael SIU ✉

 is Chair Professor of Public Design and Leader of Public Design Lab.
-He has been Fulbright Scholar at MIT, ASIA Fellow at NUS and visiting scholar at UC Berkeley and the University of Cambridge.
+He has been a Fulbright Scholar at MIT, ASIA Fellow at NUS, and visiting scholar at UC Berkeley and the University of Cambridge.
 His research interests are in public design, user reception, participatory design, inclusive design.
 Website

 TAN Beng Kiang ✉

 is a registered architect and Senior Lecturer, Department of Architecture, School of Design & Environment, National University of Singapore.
-A strong advocate of participatory community design, she has led many Design Studio projects with user-centric and community engagement design approach in Singapore and overseas (Philippines, Cambodia, Indonesia and Thailand).
-Her interests are in Participatory Community Design & Planning, Service Learning applied through design, Community Development projects in poor community of Asian cities, Design for Aging, Social and Environmental Sustainability Public Housing forms and Learning Environments.
+A strong advocate of participatory community design, she has led many Design Studio projects with user-centric and community engagement design approaches in Singapore and overseas (Philippines, Cambodia, Indonesia, and Thailand).
+Her interests are in Participatory Community Design & Planning, Service Learning applied through design, Community Development projects in poor communities of Asian cities, Design for Aging, Social and Environmental Sustainability Public Housing forms, and Learning Environments.

 Hendrik TIEBEN ✉

 is an architect and Associate Professor at the School of Architecture of The Chinese University of Hong Kong (CUHK).
 At CUHK, he serves as the Director of the M.Sc. in Urban Design program and Assistant Director of the B.S.Sc. in Urban Studies program.
 His research focuses on the study of emerging urban forms and spaces in Hong Kong, Macau, and the Pearl River Delta.
 His project “Magic Carpet – Re-envisioning Community Space”, developed in collaboration with the School of Journalism and Communication at CUHK, aims to empower local residents to rebuild their communities.
 Website

 Elaine WONG ✉